CNuge/BOLD-CLI/README.md

 ## Installation

-To use BOLD-CLI, download the executable file *COMING SOON* found in this repository corresponding to your operating system (Windows, Mac and Linux versions provided).
+To use BOLD-CLI, download the executable file (*COMING SOON*) in this repository for your operating system (Windows, Mac and Linux provided).
 Make sure the executable is located on your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) or within your working directory and then you should be ready to roll.
-Test its working by running `bold-cli -h` from the command line/command prompt.
+Test its working by running the command: `bold-cli -h` from the command line/command prompt.

 Or if you have go installed on your computer and your GOPATH is properly configured, you can install the program directly from the command line:
 ```